gsasikiran/gsasikiran/README.md

  # Hello 👋,

-   I am Sasi Kiran.
-I have recently submitted my Master Thesis on the topic of "Automatic formative assessment for students' short text answers through feature extraction".
-If you would like to know more about my works, do not hesitate to go through my [github](https://github.com/gsasikiran) or get in touch at [mail ✉️](mailto:sasi-kiran.gaddipati@smail.inf.h-brs.de)!
+   I am Sasi Kiran.If you would like to know more about my works, do not hesitate to go through my [github](https://github.com/gsasikiran) or get in touch at [mail ✉️](mailto:sasi-kiran.gaddipati@smail.inf.h-brs.de)!

    You can reach me out at my [mail](mailto:gsasikiran000@gmail.com) or [LinkedIn](https://www.linkedin.com/in/gsasikiran/).

    ## Experience 💼
-   - Data Scientist at Ensun GmbH, Germany in Text Mining and Keyphrase Extraction
+   - Data Scientist at Ensun GmbH, Germany in Semantic search and Keyphrase Extraction
+     - Semantic search algorithm for tech-scouting
+     - Development and deployment of algorithm
-     - _Yet to come_
+     - Improvement of algorithm from 20% to 80%

    - Research assistant at Fraunhofer FKIE, Germany in sub-ontology generation from natural language query.
       - Designing and implementation of semantic based sub-ontology generation for a natural language search query